leonardobagi/leonardobagi/README.md

 # Hello!

-I am a Brazilian JavaScript and NodeJS developer, and I try my best to contribute to some NPM packages out there
+I am a Brazilian JavaScript and NodeJS developer, and I try my best to contribute to some NPM packages and repositories out there

 ## Contributions